g-rov/lausm/README.md

 electrophysiological variables derived from catheterization, and hemodynamical or mechanical variables derived from CFD or FEM analyses.

-This code was updated to utilize more recent libraries and run on Windows and Linux systems.
+This code was updated to Python 3 and it makes use of recent library updates.
+It has been tested on Windows and Linux systems, but usage in macOS should also be possible.

 This code was used for the following publication:

->
+> GR
->
+> GR
->
+> GR

 Please cite this reference when using this code.